guest article from Melanie Brown - diet and lifestyle essentials

 Lifestyle factors

 • Wear looser, natural fabric underwear.
 Testicles need cool air and good blood flow.
 You could even consider just buying a larger size than you may need.
-If you have a varicocele (which raises scrotal temperature), use Snowballs which are specially designed to cool the testicles
+If you have a varicocele (which raises scrotal temperature), use Cool Beans underwear which are specially designed to keep the testicles cool.

 • Do not take hot baths or use a sauna or steam room.